About CAPABLE

 The lowest part of our atmosphere, the troposphere, contains many elements that sustain life on Earth.
 However, over time, humans have added chemicals and gases to the atmosphere that have caused damage to living species, including humans.
 These gases are also known as pollutants, and they can occur in many forms.
 Because taking time-resolved, surface measurements from space is a relatively new endeavor, the Chemistry and Physics Atmospheric Boundary Layer Experiment (CAPABLE) was created to monitor and observe those pollutants in the troposphere.

-Since its installation in 2009, research teams from Pennsylvania State University, the University of Wisconsin and Hampton University have taken measurements at the CAPABLE site, as well as the U.S. Environmental Protection Agency and the Virginia Department of Environmental Quality, who has moved their Hampton Roads air quality measurement site to the CAPABLE site at Langley.
+Since its installation in 2009, research teams from Pennsylvania State University, the University of Wisconsin and Hampton University have taken measurements at the CAPABLE site, as well as the U.S. Environmental Protection Agency and the Virginia Department of Environmental Quality, who has moved their Hampton Roads air quality measurement site to the CAPABLE site at Langley. .
+In addition, since 2018, the CERES Radiation Validation Experiment (CRAVE) has been co-located at the site.

 CAPABLE Site Coordinates: